aframevr/aframe-registry/README.md

 doesn't need to be done if just working on CSS.

 Once deployed to master, the Registry's GitHub Pages will update.

-## Guidelines

-### Component Requirements

-1. Must be published to [npm](https://npmjs.com).
-2. Must be published to [GitHub](https://github.com).
-3. Must self-register themselves with `AFRAME.registerComponent`.
-4. Must contain documentation on component properties and sample usage in the README.
-5. Must contain at least one example published to GitHub Pages.

-### Component Suggestions

-- Should include an attractive preview image or GIF in your README for display.
-- Should follow [semver](http://semver.org/) in your component versioning scheme, mirroring A-Frame's latest stable version.
-- Use [angle](https://www.npmjs.com/package/angle), an A-Frame command-line tool, to bootstrap a component template for publishing.

-### Registry Maintenance

-- Keep the registry in alphabetical order.